KTH/devops-course/contributions/scientific-paper/week7/lawang/README copy.md

 **Relevance**

-Refactoring is a crucial activity in software development that ensures long-term maintainability and scalability of codebases.
-However, it can be a tedious and error-prone process.
+Refactoring is a crucial activity in software development that ensures long-term maintainability and scalability of codebases, which can also be a tedious and error-prone process.
 RefBot aims to automate this task, reducing the cognitive load on developers and enhancing code quality.